tritemio/smbits/content/2016-03/binder-fretbursts.rst

 The previous button will open a new page in your browser showing the `Jupyter Dashboard <http://jupyter-notebook-beginner-guide.readthedocs.org/en/latest/what_is_jupyter.html#notebook-dashboard>`__.
-From there, you only have to select which FRETBursts notebook to open and run.
+There, in the *notebooks* folder, you will find multiple FRETBursts notebooks for different kind of analysis.
+All you have to do is pick one and run it.

 .. note::
     If you are new to Jupyter Notebook start by clicking on the *First Steps* notebook.